Eduard83/Eduard83/README.md

-- 👋 Hi, I’m Eduard
+- 👋 Hi there
 - 👀 I’m interested in programierung
 - 🌱 I’m currently learning Junior Java Developer
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me
+- 📫 How to reach me:@Eduard83

 <!---
 Eduard83/Eduard83 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.